 Step Seven: Bake Cookies

 Once cooled, simply break apart the cookies and pulse to desired crumbs.
-If you ever want to use these for actual graham crackers, cut them in 2×4 rectangles after rolled out, then prick with fork to get the iconic graham cracker look.
+If you ever want to use these for actual graham crackers, cut them in 2×4 rectangles after rolled out, then prick them with a fork to get the iconic graham cracker look.
 Bake for 8-10 minutes on parchment-lined baking sheets.

 No More Sticking Crusts